 The Food and Agriculture Organization of the United Nations reports that one third (about 1 billion tons) of all food produced annually for consumption goes to waste [1].
 Such wastage results in the release of about 3 billion tons of greenhouse gases from landfills and an economic loss of nearly $800 billion USD per year [36].
 Food waste has significant environmental and economic consequences.
 Notably, this waste not only signifies a lost economic opportunity but also leads to negative environmental consequences.
 Wasted food is deposited in landfills.
 The food generates methane gas upon decomposition.
 Compared to carbon dioxide, methane is more harmful to global warming [2].
 Waste also places a strain on the agricultural sector, consuming vast amounts of valuable resources such as water, land, and energy for unconsumed food [3].

 Given the magnitude of the issue, there has been a push for innovative solutions to address food waste, particularly in sectors where waste is most prevalent.
 The hospitality industry, for example, witnesses significant volumes of food waste due to its operational nature [4].
-Three prominent companies, Leanpath, Kitro, and Winnow, have risen to the challenge of leveraging artificial intelligence (AI) to address food waste within the sector.
-Their pioneering efforts in using AI technology to identify, categorize, and quantify waste have proven transformative by facilitating effective strategies.
-We herein suggest that such benefits can be adapted to household settings.
+Three prominent companies in the hospitality industry, Leanpath, Kitro, and Winnow, have risen to the challenge of leveraging artificial intelligence (AI) to address food waste within the sector.
+Their pioneering initiatives employing AI technology to identify, categorize, and quantify waste have proven to be transformative, enabling the development of highly effective strategies.
+We herein suggest that such strategies can be adapted to household settings.

-According to the Food Waste Index Report published by the United Nations Environment Program in 2021, of the total food wasted, 61% occurs in private households, 26% in food service establishments, and 13% in retail businesses [37].
+According to the Food Waste Index Report published by the United Nations Environment Program in 2021, of the total food wasted, 61% occurs in households, 26% in food service establishments, and 13% in retail businesses [37].
 These statistics underscore the urgent need for action to reduce food waste at both the hospitality and household levels.
-Leading companies like Leanpath, Kitro, and Winnow have been making significant strides in reducing food waste at the hospitality.
-However, food waste management using AI at the household level remains to be addressed.
+Leading companies like Leanpath, Kitro, and Winnow have been making significant strides in reducing food waste at the hospitality level.
+However, food waste management using AI technology at the household level remains to be addressed.

 Through review of literature and company interviews, this study aims to infer the lessons and technological advancements from Leanpath, Kitro, and Winnow in the hospitality sector to household food waste management.
 Given that households represent a considerable percentage of overall food waste, the incorporation of such innovative solutions can provide valuable insights for both policymakers and consumers.
 The objective is to outline an initial blueprint for integrating AI-driven tools and methods into everyday household practices for more effective food waste management.